rileydakota/RustNoobFun/README.md

-Just a repo containing the various toy apps I build out to better my knowledge of Rust!
+Just a repo containing the various toy apps I try to build out from scratch to better my knowledge of Rust!

+Ideas for toy apps:

+1. Rock, Paper, Scissors!
+DONE!
+2. Guess the Number!
+WIP
+3. Turn based RPG fight!
+WIP